-Releasing consistent episodes can help people continue podcasting even if the excitement is gone because if episodes keep getting published with engaging content, listeners will start to schedule the podcast into their day and companies can build a better connection with their listeners.
+Releasing consistent episodes can help people continue podcasting even when the excitement is gone.
+This is because if episodes keep getting published with engaging content, listeners will start to schedule the podcast into their day and companies can build a better connection with their listeners.

-Step 3: Recording the podcast and software to use
+Step 3: Recording the podcast and investing in software to use

-Use the outline as a guide and write essential bullet points.
-So that you can touch on them through the episode.
+Use the outline as a guide and write essential bullet points so that you can touch on them through the episode.
 The next step is to figure out where the podcast should be recorded.
-Whether it is a physical space or ideal software to be used.
-When it comes to a physical location.
+You should also decide on the ideal software to be used.
 It is better to record in a quiet, large room so that there is no echo or reverberant-sounding noises.

-Picking the right place to record is more important than buying the right equipment because the best way to deal with audio problems is to prevent them altogether.
+Picking the right place to record is more important than buying the right equipment.
+After all, the best way to deal with audio problems is to prevent them altogether.

 Once you have found the ideal physical location to record, it is time to figure out the software to use.
-Some recording and editing software can include; Audacity, Garageband, Hindenburg, SquadCast, Zoom, and Skype.
+Recommended recording and editing software includes; Audacity, Garageband, Hindenburg, SquadCast, Zoom, and Skype.

 Audacity is a free and open-source audio editor that allows users to make changes to the original code easily and customize their experience and make improvements if necessary.
 Garageband is software that generally comes pre-installed on most Apple computers and is a naturally more intuitive interface than Audacity.

 One downside is that it is not available on Windows computers or Android phones.
 There may be situations that require podcasts to set up a remote podcast interview.
 Squadcast is excellent for that situation because it is straightforward to set up that kind of talk and get the most high-quality audio possible.